|

 Q: I don't have a horse do you have lesson horses?

-A: Yes, I have three lesson horses.
+A: Yes, I have lesson horses.
 Please visit the horses page for more information.

 Q: I have a horse but I don't have a truck and trailer to get to your stables.
 Do you travel?